tlouwers/STM32F4-DISCOVERY/StandupCounter/README.md

 * CMake setup for building STM32F4 code
 * Can configure and build, even startup assembler code
 * Can build, run and debug unit tests on Windows (example available)
-* Can build, deplay and debug on target using OpenOCD and Cortex-Debug
+* Can build, deploy and debug on target using OpenOCD and Cortex-Debug
 * Release builds always have Link Time Optimization enabled, as well as including debug symbols
 * Some statistics for the generated target binary are displayed after each build
-* Configuration of the cross-compile settings in a seperate CMake file
+* Configuration of the cross-compile settings in a separate CMake file
-* All C++ compiler flags in a seperate configuration file
+* All C++ compiler flags in a separate configuration file
 * Doxygen documentation (for target)

 # Notes